 28. The world’s greatest cycle race, the Tour de France, is more than 100 years old

-On July 1, 1903, 60 cyclists embarked on the first-ever Tour de France from the Parisian suburb of Montgeron.
-More than 100 years later, the event has grown to become the world’s greatest cycle race, with around 198 cyclists racing some 3,200kms (2,000 miles); primarily around France in a series of stages over 23 days.
+On 1 July 1903, 60 cyclists embarked on the first-ever Tour de France from the Parisian suburb of Montgeron.
+More than 100 years later, the event has grown to become the world’s greatest cycle race, with around 198 cyclists racing some 3,200 km; primarily around France in a series of stages over 23 days.
 The 2013 Tour de France was the 100th edition of the Tour de France and around 15 million spectators lined up to watch the 21-stage course for the centennial celebration.

 29. The tradition of wearing a white dress originated in France in 1499

 Most brides dream of walking down the aisle in a beautiful white wedding gown.
 But until the nineteen-hundreds, they rarely bought a special wedding dress and opted for their best outfit instead.
 The popular tradition actually originated in France with the marriage of Anne of Brittany and Louis XII of France in 1499.
 She wore a white dress to the wedding, marking the start of the popular Western custom.
 However, it wasn’t until 1840, when Queen Victoria married Prince Albert, that the white dress really took off in popularity and the tradition was cemented.

 30. At least 35% of all music played on private radio stations must be French

 If you’re not a fan of French music then you might want to stick with your own playlist rather than tuning in to the local radio station.
 After all, more than a third of the songs you will hear will be French.
 The French government initially introduced a 40% quote in 1994 to protect France from what the government considered the Anglo-Saxon cultural invasion.
 However, after a 24-hour rebellious boycott by French radio stations, French MPs voted in favor of reducing the quota to 35% in 2016.
 Radio stations specializing in foreign music also have a 15% quota.